 Maximum display scale: IHO Definition: The largest intended viewing scale for the data.

-Indication: The modulus of the scale is indicated, that is 1:22 000 is encoded as 22000.

-Unit: none

-Resolution: 1

-Minimum value: 1

-Format: xxxxxxx

-Example: 12000 for a maximum display scale of scale of 1:12000

-- Maximum display scale provides a reference for the user selected viewing scale in the ECDIS at which the overscale warning will be displayed if there is no larger maximum display scale ENC dataset available, as well as the ECDIS viewing scale when the cell is loaded. - This attribute is only used in conjunction with the meta feature Data Coverage which is used to define polygons of equal largest intended viewing scale. maximum display scale should therefore not be confused with the attribute scale maximum.
+Attribute Type: Integer Indication: The modulus of the scale is indicated, that is 1:22 000 is encoded as 22000.
+Unit: none Resolution: 1 Minimum value: 1 Format: xxxxxxxx Example: 12000 for a maximum display scale of scale of 1:12000 Remarks: Maximum display scale provides a reference for the user selected viewing scale in the ECDIS at who overscale warning will be displayed if there is no larger maximum display scale ENC dataset availa well as the ECDIS viewing scale when the cell is loaded. • This attribute is only used in conjunction with the meta feature Data Coverage which is used to defir D polygons of equal largest intended viewing scale. maximum display scale should therefore not that was used for the ENC compilation.